Board member - Bill Jones

 Cathy, who previously served as president of the Lebanon-Laclede County Route 66 Society for 12 years, returned to the board as secretary in 2018.
 She is director of the Lebanon-Laclede County Library, home of the Route 66 Museum.

-Board Member - Leland Townsend
+Board member - Leland Townsend

 “I was born and raised here in Laclede County, have always lived in Laclede County, and most likely will continue to live here.
 As I have reached retirement age I see several of my former friends returning here to retire also, so it must be a good place to live.
 I have always been interested in classic cars and trucks along with Laclede County history and Route 66 history.
 I believe preserving and celebrating Route 66 will grow in the following decades, and that Lebanon and Laclede County will be one of the better focal points of that growth.
 I am also very grateful to all the people that have worked and will continue to strive to make this a very positive part of our community.”
 Leland served as vice president of the Lebanon-Laclede County Route 66 Society in 2020.

 Treasurer - Cliff Claxton